 - Specialist mitochondrial clinics are provided by selected centres with the support of the NHS Highly Specialised Services.
-The accumulation of experience within these centres, and access to focussed multidisciplinary team input is designed to offer the best available care for patients with mitochondrial disease. - Centres are currently located in Newcastle, London and Oxford.
-The Newcastle Mitochondrial Centre is currently negotiating provision of outreach clinics in other centres to facilitate easier access for patients who do not reside within a reasonable distance of the existing centres. - Patient education is an important aspect of the initial consultation, but also as a vital component of future care.
+The accumulation of experience within these centres, and access to focussed multidisciplinary team input is designed to offer the best available care for patients with mitochondrial disease. - Centres are currently located in Newcastle, London and Oxford. - Patient education is an important aspect of the initial consultation, but also as a vital component of future care.
 We aim to provide an understanding of the causes, consequences, and potential complications of neuropathies in mitochondrial disease. - Access to specialist clinics allows relevant genetic counselling and family tracing to facilitate the identification of those at risk of developing disease.
 The potential for significant peripheral nervous system disease to develop in hitherto asymptomatic relatives highlights the importance of this programme. - Close liaison is required with neurophysiology services at the specialist centre.